Três Pontas: Urban area

 The water and sewage service is by S.A.A.E.
 (Serviço Autônomo de Água e Esgoto, Water and Sewage Autonomous System).
-Três Pontas has 12644 water connections, that means 100% of urban area homes served with treated water.

-The sewage system serves 12572 homes, that means 99.2% of houses have access to the sewage system, that put the city among the cities with better sanitation in Brazil.
+Três Pontas has 12,644 water connections, which means that 100% of urban area homes served with treated water.
+The sewage system serves 12,572 homes; with 99.2% of houses having access to the sewage system, the city is among the places with better sanitation in Brazil.

-In the municipality, 14004 homes have water connections, 1776 draw water from wells or springs on their own property and 263 have other forms of obtaining water.
+In the municipality, 14,004 homes have water connections, 1,776 draw water from wells or springs on their own property and 263 have other forms of obtaining water.